tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/graceful-restart-bgp-persist-vnc.rst

 alleviate traffic disruption caused by downs.

-When configured, graceful restart features enable existing network traffic to be unaffected if Contrail controller processes go down.
-The Contrail implementation ensures that if a Contrail control module restarts, it can use graceful restart functionality provided by its BGP peers.
-Or when the BGP peers restart, Contrail provides a graceful restart helper mode to minimize the impact to the network.
+When configured, graceful restart features enable existing network traffic to be unaffected if TF controller processes go down.
+The TF implementation ensures that if a TF control module restarts, it can use graceful restart functionality provided by its BGP peers.
+Or when the BGP peers restart, TF provides a graceful restart helper mode to minimize the impact to the network.
 The graceful restart features can be used to ensure that traffic is not affected by temporary outage of processes.